Unturned3/Microdot/wiki/1_intro/1_prereq.md

 installed directly onto the computer's hard disk or inside a virtual machine.
 VMs are comparatively easier to set up, but the downside is that the guest operating system won't have access to all the CPU power on the computer, so it might take longer when compiling software.
+If you do not have a working Linux system yet, just visit Google and you can find plenty of good tutorials out there about how to set up a VM.

 I used a Debian 9 system installed in a VM to build Microdot Linux, because I didn't bother to do a hard drive install and mess with the Apple boot